money-on-chain/sc-moc-decentralized-exchange/README.md

 ## Governance and Upgradability

-DEX and CommisionManger contracts subscribes to a governance implementation that allows an external contract to authorize changers to:
+DEX and CommissionManager contracts subscribes to a governance implementation that allows an external contract to authorize changers to:

 - Set single parameters values (for example, adjusting commission fee)